Akshay0622/Profile/README.md

 # Profile
 “I am ambitious and driven.
-I thrive on challanges and constantly set goals for myself, so I have something to strive towards.
+I thrive on challenges and constantly set goals for myself, so I have something to strive towards.
 I am not comfortable with settling, and I am always looking for an opportunity to do better and achieve greatness.
 In my previous role